WURFL InFuze Module for HAProxy: User Guide

 WURFL device detection is included in the HAProxy source code from release 1.7-dev6.
 You are required to download and compile the

-HAProxy source code including WURFL device detection: please refer to the HAProxy documentation for building instructions.
+HAProxy source code including WURFL device detection: please refer to the HAProxy documentation for build instructions.
 You will need the WURFL InFuze C API (libwurfl) installed on your system at compile time

 (refer to "Installing libwurfl" above).